intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 # Creating Barriers to Implementation

-Once divergent implementations exists, interoperation with those implementations generally takes precedence over correcting the underlying flaws that produced the divergence.
-This is both a natural consequence of applying Postel's principle, and a natural reluctance not to generate an error condition when the situation can be recovered.
+Once divergent implementations exist, interoperation with those implementations can take precedence over correcting the underlying flaws that produced the divergence.
+This is both a natural consequence of applying Postel's principle, and a natural reluctance to avoid fatal error conditions.

-Once this process has begun and deviations become entrenched, there is little that can be done to reverse the process.
+Once deviations become entrenched, there is little that can be done to rectify the situation.

-Protocol maintenace can help by carefully documenting the various forms of divergence and recommending limits on what is acceptable.
+Protocol maintenance can help by carefully documenting the various forms of divergence and recommending limits on what is acceptable.
 This process can be tedious and time-consuming.
-For instance, the revision to HTTP/1.1 took considerable effort over more than 6 years.
-However, this sort of effort was crucial in supporting the interoperability of both existing and new protocol implementations.
+For instance, a revision to HTTP/1.1 [RFC7230] with an aim toward capturing widespread variations in implementations took considerable effort over more than 6 years.
+However, this sort of effort can be crucial in supporting the interoperability of both existing and new protocol implementations.

 For widely used protocols, the current scale of the Internet makes large scale interoperability testing infeasible for all a privileged few.
-Without good maintenance, new implementations can be restricted to niche uses, where interoperability concerns cause fewer problems.
+Without good maintenance, new implementations can be restricted to niche uses, where the prolems arising from interoperability issues can be more closely managed.

 This has a negative impact on the ecosystem of a protocol.
 New implementations of a protocol are important in ensuring the continued viability of a protocol.
 New protocol implementations are also more likely to be developed for new and diverse use cases and often are the origin of features and capabilities that can be of benefit to existing users.
+These problems also reduce the ability of established implementations to change.

 # Extension: Elephants Out, Donkeys In